Wound Healing and Dressing

 Accidents happen to all of us.
-Be it a cut from a cooking knife or a grazed knee from a fall, minor wounds like cuts and scrapes should still be taken seriously and treated quickly.
+Whether it be a slip with a cooking knife or a grazed knee from a fall, minor wounds like cuts and scrapes should still be taken seriously and treated quickly

 - If you cannot stop the bleeding

 - If you are bleeding from an artery

 - If the skin around the wound is numb

 - If the wound is very large, or there is lots of tissue damage